 All services for Presvytera Anastasia will be held at Prophet Elias Greek Orthodox Church, 223 Church Street in Santa Cruz.
 The Trisagion Service will be prayed on Monday, March 18 at 7:00 p.m.
 His Eminence Metropolitan Gerasimos will preside at the Funeral on Tuesday, March 19 at 10:00 a.m.
 The interment will be held at 1:00 p.m. at the Greek Orthodox Memorial Park in Colma, CA, followed by the Makaria at 2:00 p.m. at Holy Cross Greek Orthodox Church in Belmont, CA.

 In lieu of flowers, the family requests that donations be directed in memory of Presvytera Anastasia Karastamatis to: Prophet Elias Greek Orthodox Church, 223 Church Street, Santa Cruz, CA 95060.

-May her memory be eternal!To send flowers to the family of Presvytera Anastasia Karastamatis, please visit Tribute Store
+May her memory be eternal!To send flowers to the family or plant a tree in memory of Presvytera Anastasia Karastamatis, please visit Tribute Store